 On Monday, June 19, all library locations will be closed for Juneteenth.
 This national, state, and Oak Park holiday celebrates African Americans’ freedom from enslavement in the United States.

-Juneteenth, which celebrates the end of slavery in the United States, is now a federal, state, and Oak Park village holiday.
-It commemorates June 19, 1865, the day when a U.S. Army general in Galveston, Texas, read orders that all enslaved people were free–two and a half years after the Emancipation Proclamation had formally freed them.
+Juneteenth commemorates June 19, 1865, the day when a U.S. Army general in Galveston, Texas, read orders that all enslaved people were free.
+This announcement came two and a half years after the Emancipation Proclamation had formally freed enslaved people.

 Oak Park Juneteenth 2020 Proclamation